So you and your man have split, but you are still in love with him and want to get him back? Not unusual!

 Take responsibility for your actions.
 This is attractive.

 If you’ve admitted your faults, and apologized for your actions, but he still isn’t responding?
 Then he’s not worth your time (at least right now.)

 You may love him, but it takes two to tango.
 So if he’s not ready to get back to you, it might be best to save yourself the pain and move on.

 At the very least?
 Make sure you have given him enough time to be able to “hear” your apology.

-Many women make the mistake of apologising too quickly, when their boyfriend is not yet ready to hear it.
+Many women make the mistake of apologizing too quickly when their boyfriend is not yet ready to hear it.

 “Remember When We…”

-Time and space apart provides him an opportunity to miss your warmth, your touch, and your smile.
+Time and space apart provide him an opportunity to miss your warmth, your touch, and your smile.

 It is wise to give each other this gift!